Ukraine war - part 8. Casualties, force generation and recent operations

 (more than the normally expected figure) in 2022.
 Clearly that is too high.

 - The backlog of unrecorded deaths was largely corrected in 2024.
-As Mediazona says, their deaths recorded in 2024, were much higher than actual deaths recorded in combat in 2024.
+As Mediazona says, the deaths recorded in 2024, were much higher than actual deaths recorded in combat in 2024.

-eliminating an estimated most of their possible 25000 unrecorded deaths.
+eliminating most of their possible 25000 unrecorded deaths.

 - Based on excess mortality, a more likely number of deaths should be 80-85000, not 120000.
 The 120000 figure is based on a new unsupported algorithm by another organization.